Kevin O'Connell (American football): 2005 season

 In the spring of 2005, O'Connell was in a three-way competition for San Diego State's starting quarterback job.
 2004's returning starter Matt Dluglocecki was returning from injury, and redshirt freshman, Darren Mougey was expected to make a push for playing time.
 In April 2005, Craft said, "We want to make the decision early, hopefully in the first week of practice.
 It will be an open three-way battle.
 We just want to make the decision early so we can be ready for our game against UCLA.
 We'll stay with one guy, unlike last year."
 In the 2005 spring game, O'Connell didn't participate due to his recovery from shoulder surgery, and gave Dluglocecki, Mougey and Kevin Craft opportunities to take all of the repetitions.
 After fall practice, Tom Craft announced his depth chart with O'Connell as his No. 1 quarterback.
-O'Connell was the starting quarterback in all 12 games for the 2005 San Diego State Aztecs football team that compiled a 5–7 record.
+O'Connell was the starting quarterback in 12 games for the 2005 San Diego State Aztecs football team which compiled a 5–7 record.

 On September 24, 2005, O'Connell had a career-high four touchdown passes in a 52–21 victory over San Jose State.
 After the game, O'Connell was asked for his reaction to offense improving and responded, "We were able to do some big things.
 We're going to try to take what we leaned from the first four games and apply it for the rest of the season."

-On October 15, 2005, O'Connell led the Aztecs to a 28–19 upset victory over a Utah Utes team that was led by Brian Johnson.
+On October 15, 2005, O'Connell led the Aztecs to a 28–19 upset victory over a Utah Utes team led by Brian Johnson.
 O'Connell completed 17 of 23 passes for 219 yards and three touchdowns.
 In his first match up against a No. 20 TCU team that finished the season ranked No. 11 and No. 9 in the AP and Coaches polls respectively, the Aztecs lost 23–20.
 O'Connell threw a game-high 235 yards, two interceptions, with a rushing touchdown and passing touchdown.
 In the final three games of the 2005 regular season, O'Connell completed 63 of 102 passes for 802 yards, six touchdowns, and two interceptions.
 For the season as a whole, he completed 233 of 375 passes for 2,663 yards, 19 touchdowns and twelve interceptions.
 Following the conclusion of the season, Tom Craft was relived of his duties as head coach.